operator-framework/operator-sdk/website/content/en/docs/ansible/development-tips.md

 Once a developer is comfortable working with the above workflow, it will be beneficial to test the logic inside of an operator.
-To accomplish this, we can use `operator-sdk run --local` from the top-level directory of our project.
-The `run --local` command reads from `./watches.yaml` and uses `~/.kube/config` to communicate with a Kubernetes cluster just as the `k8s` modules do.
+To accomplish this, we can use `operator-sdk run local` from the top-level directory of our project.
+The `run local` command reads from `./watches.yaml` and uses `~/.kube/config` to communicate with a Kubernetes cluster just as the `k8s` modules do.
 This section assumes the developer has read the [Ansible Operator user guide][ansible_operator_user_guide] and has the proper dependencies installed.

 **NOTE:** You can customize the roles path by setting the environment variable `ANSIBLE_ROLES_PATH` or using the flag `ansible-roles-path`.
 Note that, if the role not be found in the customized path informed in `ANSIBLE_ROLES_PATH` then, the operator will look for it in the `{{current directory}}/roles`.

 Create a Custom Resource Definition (CRD) and proper Role-Based Access Control